 Niota Depot, ca. 1902, with (left to right) Harrison B. Burn, James Lane Burn, Walter A. Burn, Stationmaster James Lafayette Burn, Clerk John I. Forrest (on horse) — Courtesy McMinn Co.
 Historical Society and Harry T. Burn, Jr.

 Erected by Tennessee Civil War Trails.

 Location.
-35° 30.909′ N, 84° 32.777′ W. Marker is in Niota, Tennessee, in McMinn County.
-Marker is at the intersection of Main Street and Green Street, on the right when traveling north on Main Street.
 Touch for map.
 Marker is at or near this postal address: 201 East Main Street, Niota TN 37826, United States of America.
+Touch for directions.

 Other nearby markers.
-Niota Depot (a few steps from this marker); Harry Thomas Burn (approx. 0.2 miles away); John Tyler Morgan (approx. 4.3 miles away); Petty-Manker Hall (approx. 5.4 miles away); The Nocatula Legend (approx. 5˝ miles away); First United Presbyterian Church (approx. 5˝ miles away); Tennessee Wesleyan College (approx. 5.6 miles away); Samuel Cleage (approx. 5.6 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+A different marker also named Niota Depot (a few steps from this marker); Harry Thomas Burn (approx. 0.2 miles away); John Tyler Morgan (approx. 4.3 miles away); Petty-Manker Hall (approx. 5.4 miles away); The Nocatula Legend (approx. 5˝ miles away); First United Presbyterian Church (approx. 5˝ miles away); Tennessee Wesleyan College (approx. 5.6 miles away); Samuel Cleage (approx. 5.6 miles away).
 Touch for a list and map of all markers in Niota.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 15, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 363 times since then and 31 times this year.
+It was originally submitted on October 15, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 457 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on October 15, 2013, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.